 How to Check & Improve Your Credit Score

 Credit scores are pretty fluid and capable of changing whenever new information gets added to our major credit reports.
 So it’s worth checking them on a regular basis.
 If you want to see what your credit’s been up to, you can check your latest credit score for free on WalletHub.
-WalletHub is the only site that offers free daily credit score updates, so there’s no better place to monitor your score’s progress.
+WalletHub that offers free daily credit score updates, so there’s no better place to monitor your score’s progress.

 Your free WalletHub account also comes with customized credit analysis.
 Basically, we’ll review each component of your score and tell you how to improve.
 You can also test credit moves before you make them using our credit score simulator.